cuulee/wtsps/README.md

-# R Client API for Web Time Series Processing Service
+# R Client API for Web Time Series Processing Service (WTSPS)

 **wtsps** is an R Client package for handling Web Time Series Processing Service (WTSPS) in the client side.